2251 views

 To avoid your vehicle being taken by the bailiffs, you should park your car:

-If the bailiffs find it outside your house or on the road, they can clamp or seize your vehicle.
+If the bailiffs find it outside your house or on the road then they can clamp or seize your vehicle.

-What do I do if the bailiffs collect for someone else?
+What do I do if the bailiffs have come to collect for someone else?

 Generally, it is best not to let them in.
 Instead, show them documentation to prove that you are living at the address, not the person they are collecting money from.

-Also, if you live with someone and the bailiffs come, explain to the bailiff that the person is not at home.
-Remember, they can’t force themselves into your home on the first visit, but they can enter if they have a warrant.
+Also, if you live with someone and the bailiffs come, then explain to the bailiff that the person is not at home.
+Remember they can’t force themselves into your home on the first visit but if they have a warrant then they can enter.

 They can not seize goods that don’t belong to the person in debt.
-Instead, you may need to prove that you own these items, which they are not allowed to take.
+Instead, you may need to show proof that you own these items, which they are not allowed to take.

 Does a bailiff have to agree to your payment plan?

-The easiest way to get rid of a bailiff is to pay back your money.
+The easiest way to get rid of a bailiff is to pay back the money you owe.
 This would be through a lump sum payment or a payment plan.

-It would help to agree on a payment plan with the bailiff.
-If this is not acceptable, call the creditors up and see if they are more open and keeping with your budget.
+You should try agreeing on a payment plan with the bailiff.
+If this is not acceptable then call the creditors up and see if they are more open and in keeping with your budget.

-If this fails, it is essential to seek independent debt advice as soon as possible and look at alternative debt solutions.
+If this fails, then it is important to seek independent debt advice as soon as possible and look at alternative debt solutions.

 Will bailiffs go away if I ignore them?